 New England Clam Chowder.
-The History of the Name, Origins and a War?
+The History of the Name, Origins, and a War?

-I can go on for a while describing all the other regions like New Jersey, Long Island, San Francisco, Seattle, and Cabo, Mexico however the most competing chowder to New England is the Manhattan version.
-For those unfamiliar with the New England and New York rivalry, this may seem silly.
-However for those that live in the thick of it, these two regions fight over almost everything including sports teams, namely the Boston Red Sox and the New York Yankees.
+I can go on for a while describing other regions like New Jersey, Long Island, San Francisco, Seattle, and Cabo, Mexico; however, the Manhattan version is the most competing chowder to New England.
+This may seem silly to those unfamiliar with the New England and New York rivalry.
+However, for those living in the thick of it (sorry for the pun), these two regions fight over almost everything, including sports teams, the Boston Red Sox, and the New York Yankees.
 We can't help ourselves; it is almost like a birthright.
-So why would we be surprised that a war of chowders began after a recipe was published in a 1934 cookbook called Soups and Sauces by Virginia Elliot and Robert Jones.
-Tomato-based chowders had been made in the New York area since the 1800s, known as the Fulton Fish Market or as New York City clam chowders.
-The traditional milk base chowder was replaced by tomatoes and tomato paste making the soup thinner than its rival and would also include carrots, onions, celery and garlic and, of course, clams.
-It was not until Elliot and Jones book was published calling the soup Manhattan clam chowder.
-This sent New Englanders into frenzy even referring to it as a "notable heresy”.
-In the normally sensible state of Maine, the Manhattan versus New England Clam Chowder took an odd turn.
-In 1939, State Representative Cleveland Sleeper of Rockland, Maine introduced a bill outlawing tomatoes to be used in chowder in the state.
-This bill prohibited Manhattan clam chowder in Maine and guilty offenders would be sentenced with the impossible task of having to dig up a barrel of clams at high tide.
+So why would we be surprised that a war of chowders began after a recipe was published in a 1934 cookbook Soups and Sauces by Virginia Elliot and Robert Jones?
+Tomato-based chowders have been made in New York since the 1800s, known as the Fulton Fish Market or New York City clam chowders.
+The traditional milk base chowder was replaced by tomatoes and tomato paste, making the soup thinner than its rival.
+It would also include carrots, onions, celery and garlic, and, of course, clams.
+It was not until Elliot and Jones's published a book called the soup Manhattan clam chowder.
+This sent New Englanders into a frenzy, even referring to it as a "notable heresy."
+In the ordinarily sensible state of Maine, the Manhattan versus New England Clam Chowder took an odd turn.
+In 1939, State Representative Cleveland Sleeper of Rockland, Maine, introduced a bill outlawing tomatoes from being used in chowder.
+This bill prohibited Manhattan clam chowder in Maine, and guilty offenders would be sentenced with the impossible task of having to dig up a barrel of clams at high tide.
 Though the bill was argued, it never was approved.
 Sleeper couldn't let this go, leading to the Great Clam Chowder War of 1939.
-Sleeper arranged for a New England chef to meet with a Philadelphia restaurant owner (Harry Tully) and his chef to have a clam chowder cook off.
-A group of distinguished judges were gathered including Maine Governor Lewis O.Barrows and creator of the Toll House Chocolate Chip Cookie, Ruth Wakefield.
-Just pointing out the obvious here… both of these judges are from New England, so it should not come as a surprise that the New England Clam Chowder was victorious.
-Leading to headlines like “Maine Chowder Wins Over Tomato-Type”.
-“Rep. Sleeper’s Campaign for Unpolluted Dish is Successful”, declared the Lewiston Sun Journal.
-Quoting Sleeper himself “ If a clam could vote, I would be elected President”.
-A year later, Eleanor Early continued to fuel the fire by mentioning the Manhattan clam chowder in her book ‘New England Sample’.
-She referred to the chowder as a "terrible pink mixture" and "is only a vegetable soup and not to be confused with New England Clam Chowder, nor spoken of in the same breathe.
-Tomatoes and clams," she wrote, "have no more affinity than ice cream and horseradish."
-Can’t we all just get along and enjoy a bowl of soup?